Travel guide

 Is Jazztel roaming included in Europe?

 Yes.
-Within the European Union (plus Iceland, Norway, and Liechtenstein) Jazztel applies the "roam like at home" principle: you use your minutes, SMS, and data just like in Spain, with no extra cost, within the reasonable use policy limit set by your tariff.
+Within the European Union (plus Iceland, Norway, and Liechtenstein), Jazztel applies the "roam like at home" principle: you use your minutes, SMS, and data just like in Spain, with no extra cost, within the reasonable use policy limit set by your tariff.
 Check the official operator's website for the exact cap of your plan.

 How much does Jazztel roaming cost outside the EU?

 Outside the European Union, your Spanish tariff does not apply.
-Jazztel offers "Mundo" bundles with a fixed price, which usually range from approximately €15-€40 depending on the gigabytes and days.
-Without a bundle, pay-as-you-go is very expensive.
-Always verify the current price on the official operator's website.
+Jazztel offers "Mundo" bundles with a fixed price, which vary depending on the gigabytes and days you choose.
+Without a bundle, pay-per-use costs skyrocket.
+Always verify the current price on the official operator's website before purchasing.

 How do I activate roaming on my mobile with Jazztel?